 Content and Materials

 STOP® for Supervision begins with an Implementation Assistance Workshop led by a DSS safety expert.
-It also includes self-study workbooks, field activities and group discussion meetings with videos on DVD.
+It also includes self-study workbooks, field activities and group discussion meetings with videos.
 These components work together to introduce and reinforce the STOP® concepts that help participants change their approach to safety. !e result is an effective safety program that can significantly reduce incidents and injuries at your site.

 STOP® for Supervision program components: